M.D. with Distinction in Quality Improvement and Patient Safety

 - Complete the Quality Improvement and Patient Safety Boot Camp Training Course

-- Summer employment in an approved Quality Improvement project
+- Complete summer employment in an approved quality improvement project

-- Serve in a leadership role in the UT Southwestern Chapter of the IHI Open School
+- Serve in a leadership role in the UT Southwestern chapter of the Institute for Healthcare Improvement (IHI) Open School

 - Attend and participate in Quality Improvement and Patient Safety Events